OriginProtocol/security/templates/Contract-Code-Review.md

 - [ ] Code is solidity version >= 0.8.0
 - [ ] All for loops use uint256

+#### License
+- [ ] The contract uses the appropriate limited BUSL-1.1 (Business) or the open MIT license
+- [ ] If the contract license changes from MIT to BUSL-1.1 any contracts importing it need to also have their license set to BUSL-1.1

 #### Proxy

 - [ ] No storage variable initialized at definition when contract used as a proxy implementation.